 The Company has two classes of Class B common stock: Class B-1 common stock and Class B-2 common stock.
 Holders of Class B common stock are entitled to receive ratably, in proportion to the number of shares held, dividends of the same type as any dividends and other distributions in cash, stock or property of PWP payable or to be made on outstanding shares of Class A common stock in an amount per share of Class B common stock equal to the amount of such dividends or other distributions as would be made on 0.001 shares of Class A common stock.
 Additionally, the holders of shares of Class B common stock are entitled to receive on a pari passu basis with the holders of the Class A common stock, such dividend or other distribution on the Class A common stock when, as, and if declared by the Board of Directors out of our assets or legally available funds.
-Each holder of Class B-1 common stock shall be entitled to ten votes for each share of Class B-1 common stock held of record by such holder for so long as the Professional Partners directly or indirectly maintain units that represent at least ten percent of issued and outstanding Class A common stock (the "10% Condition").
+Each holder of Class B-1 common stock held of record by such holder for so long as the Professional Partners directly or indirectly maintain units that represent at least ten percent of issued and outstanding Class A common stock (the "10% Condition").
 After the 10% Condition ceases to be satisfied, each share of Class B-1 common stock shall be entitled to one vote.
-Each holder of Class B-2 common stock shall be entitled to one vote for each share of Class B-2 common stock held of record by such holder.
+Each holder of Class B-2 common stock shall be entitled to one vote for each share of Class B-1 common stock shall be entitled to one vote for each share of Class B-2 common stock shall be entitled to one vote for each share of Class B-2 common stock held of record by such holder.